Starting a new business? Get 40% off our accountancy services for 3 months! 😀

 Profit and loss statements are a useful way of understanding how a business is performing financially.
-In essence, it shows how much the business has left over after the expenses have been deducted from the income.
+In essence, they show how much the business has left over once its expenses have been deducted from the money it makes when it trades.

-Comparing a profit and loss reports against reports from previous periods will also help you spot any trends, and provide insight about areas that need to be addressed or improved.
+Comparing profit and loss reports from different time periods will also help you spot any trends, and provide insight about areas that need to be addressed or improved.
+For instance, you might spot that profits are much higher in one month, or that you operate at a loss at certain times of the year.

-It’s useful to note the difference between spending and expenditure, especially when dealing with P&L reports.
-A business can incur expenses, without actually having spent the money yet.
+It’s useful to note the difference between spending and expenditure, especially when dealing with profit and loss reports.
+What trips up some people is that a business can incur expenses, without actually having paid the money out of its account yet.

-For example, when a supplier submits an invoice, you incur the expense at the date of the invoice – but you might not spend the money to pay it for another month.
+For example, when a supplier submits an invoice, you incur the expense at the date of the invoice – but you might not pay the money to your supplier for another month.
 When you think about profit and loss, consider all of your expenses, even the ones not yet paid.

 It works the other way, too.
-When the business invoices a customer it’s counted as income even if the customer hasn’t paid it yet.
+When the business invoices a customer it’s counted as income even if the customer hasn’t paid it yet, because you can reasonably expect to receive the income.

-The costs of sales, also known as the direct costs, are the costs directly linked to a particular sale.
-For example, the raw materials needed to make the product, or the cost of the labour needed to build it.
+The cost of sales, sometimes also known as the direct costs or costs of goods sold (COGS), are the costs directly linked to a particular sale.
+For example, the cost of acquiring the raw materials needed to make the product, or the cost of the labour needed to build it.

-Expenses are all of the operational costs of the business which don’t directly relate to its sales, such as stationery or renting office space.
+Expenses are a bit different, and encompass all of the operational costs of the business which don’t directly relate to its sales, such as stationery or renting office space.
 You might also hear them called indirect costs or overheads.

 When you review your profit and loss report it’s useful to look at the gross and net profit separately.
 This can help you identify where the business is running efficiently, and where it might need improvement.